headlamp-k8s/headlamp/plugins/headlamp-plugin/README.md

                                             directory.
-Can also be a folder of packages. headlamp-plugin.js upgrade [package]      Upgrade the plugin to latest
+Can also be a folder of packages. headlamp-plugin.js upgrade [package]      Upgrade the plugin to latest headlamp-plugin; upgrades
-  <skip-package-updates>                    headlamp-plugin; audits, formats,
-  <headlamp-plugin-version>                 lints and type checks.<package>
+                                            headlamp-plugin and audits packages,
+                                            formats, lints, type
-                                            defaults to current working
+                                            checks.<package> defaults to current
-                                            directory.
-Can also be a folder of packages. headlamp-plugin.js test [package]         Test. <package> defaults to current working directory.
+                                            working directory.
+Can also be a
+                                            folder of packages.
+  headlamp-plugin.js test [package]         Test. <package> defaults to current
+                                            working directory.
 Can also be a
                                             folder of packages.